The classification of 2-connected 7-manifolds: Automorphisms of H 4(M)

-\begin{proof} Let $f \colon M \acong M$ be an almost diffeomorphism and let $W$ be a $3$-connected spin coboundary for $M$.
-By definition we can use $W$ to compute the generalised Eells-Kuiper invariant of $M$: $\EK_M = \gr_W$~mod~$\dM$.
-We can also use $f$ to glue two copies of $W$ together along $M$ and form the almost smooth spin manifold $X : = (-W) \cup_f W$.
-By Lemma \ref{lem:T_and_X}, $p^2(f) = p^2_X$.
-From the definition of $\wt P(f)$ in \eqref{eq:P_tilde} and from the comparison of Gauss refinements in \eqref{eq:compare} we have
+\begin{proof} Let $f \colon M \acong M$ be a self-almost diffeomorphism and let $W$ be a $3$-connected spin coboundary for $M$.
+In \S\ref{ss:eek} we used $\gr_W$ to denote the Gauss refinement of $q_M^\circ$ induced by the form $(FH^4(W, M), \lambda_W, p_W)$ (and used that to define $\EK_M$).
+We can use $f$ to glue two copies of $W$ together along $M$ and form the almost smooth spin manifold $X : = (-W) \cup_f W$.
+Lemma \ref{lem:T_and_X} gives $p^2(f) = p^2_X$.
+Applying \eqref{eq:P_tilde} to $F = f^*$ and combining with the comparison of Gauss refinements in \eqref{eq:compare} we obtain